BMW i3 costs, insurance, warranty & tax

 |Insurance group||Warranty||Service intervals||2021/22 company-car cost (20%/40%)|

 The BMW i3 is expensive to buy, especially if you’re trying to balance driving distance against cost.
-The Hyundai Kona Electric with a 64kWh battery will go much further on a full charge for a similar price, while the Nissan Leaf and Renault ZOE look even better value.
+The Hyundai Kona Electric will go much further on a full charge for a similar price, while the Nissan Leaf and Renault ZOE look even better value.
 No rival has either the prestige or contemporary design cool of the BMW, of course, and the i3’s success suggests drivers are prepared to pay for that privilege.

 BMW i3 insurance group